NOTE: Article updated 18/05/2021

-Facebook ads, also known as ‘paid social’ has become a highly lucrative channel for businesses both in the B2C and B2B space.
+Facebook ads, also known as ‘paid social’ have become a highly lucrative channel for businesses both in the B2C and B2B space.

-Unfortunately, the ease of programmatic ad buying and the vast growth of the market has led to a rise in ad fraud and fake clicks that has infected the advertising ecosystem.
+Unfortunately, the vast growth of the market has led to a huge increase in the prevalence of ad fraud and fake clicks in the advertising ecosystem.

 What are fake clicks on Facebook?